Contact Sean O’Gorman (086 6692288)

-None of our team should currently be using hurls any bigger than 26″, for many of them a 24″ would suffice and here’s why.
+None of our team should currently be using hurls any bigger than 26″, for some of them a 24″ would suffice and here’s why.

 Paudie Butler – why correct hurley size is importantLIKE and FOLLOW our page and we'll publish more short, specific coaching lessons.

 Posted by Clonmel Og Hurling & Football Club on Saturday, July 29, 2017

 It’s very important to make sure your daughter is playing Camogie with the correct size hurl.
 Do not seek advice from sports shops staff as they are usually clueless and invariably advise towards a longer hurl that will be unsuitable.
 A hurley is not something that you can grow into and should NEVER be measured to your hip.
 Short and light is always the best option for young girls and boys learning how to play.
 The lighter the weight the better as young wrists are often put under undue stress with heavy oversized hurls.
 Oversized and heavy hurls hold back development at a time when they need to be mastering the basics of the game.
 If you are unsure or require any further information please don’t hesitate in contacting Richie or Colm for advice.

 The season opener for 2018 was a trip to Walkinstown to take on Good Counsel.
 With 2 experimental age-related sides going up against their counterparts from Counsel we managed to come away with 2 wins from 2 on a freezing cold morning.
 More photos are available by clicking on the link below.